The Gallery: Travel – Berlin

 The following afternoon after a little more business, we headed back to the airport, where some of us were rather worried to see this rather small plane waiting to take us on the next leg of our journey.
 I had never travelled by propeller plane before, and my fears were not allayed by some of my companions who were regaling us with tales of their treacherous journeys by a propeller in the past.
 If nothing else, we certainly laughed our way through our fears, I think the other passengers thought we were a bunch of hysterical teenagers, but it was better than crying.
 After a short taxi ride to the fabulous Titanic Comfort Hotel in the Mitte district, we speedily donned our best sightseeing clothes and footwear to make the most of our time in Berlin.

-I cannot recommend Berlin enough, its a beautiful city where old and new sit together in harmony.
+I cannot recommend Berlin enough; it’s a beautiful city where old and new sit together in harmony.
 It has a cosmopolitan feel that welcomes visitors with open arms, such a stark contrast to the horrors of its past.
-If you ever have the opportunity to visit Berlin do not miss the Memorial of the Murdered Jews, on ground level it is a striking monument but hidden beneath the surface is a visitor centre full of emotional images, letters, diary entries and stories of families affected by the horrors of the second world war.
+If you ever have the opportunity to visit Berlin, do not miss the Memorial of the Murdered Jews; on ground level, it is a striking monument but hidden beneath the surface is a visitor centre full of emotional images, letters, diary entries and stories of families affected by the horrors of the second world war.